Tibet Potala Palace1

 What is included in this tour?Items that are included in the cost of tour price.

-• English-speaking Tibetan guide
+• English-speaking Tibetan guide for the duration of the trip.

-• Entry fees for the mentioned places
+• Entry fees for all mentioned sites.

-• Tibet Travel permit
+• Tibet Travel Permit included.

-• Portable oxygen cylinder in the vehicle
+• A portable oxygen cylinder is provided in the vehicle.

-• 1 bottle of water every day
+• Complimentary bottle of water per person, every day.

 What is not included in this tour?Items that are not included in the cost of tour price.